stackprecision/stackprecision/README.md

 - ✍🏻 Currently doing a Master's in Computer Science at the University of Passau, Germany.
 - 👀 I have interests in artificial intelligence, data visualization, data dashboarding and analysis.
+- 👨🏻‍💻 I am currently learning Full-Stack development.
+Watch out for this space for some interesting projects.
 - ♥️ Python and Javascript